Partial Hospitalization (PHP)

 Level 1 Outpatient Therapy Groups are designed to meet one hour weekly for 12 weeks.
 Frequency and duration may be adjusted to meet each client’s needs.
 The group’s focus is substance abuse treatment and associated issues that cause moderate impairment in the individual’s life.
 Treatment goals will address lifestyle, attitudinal and behavioral issues that are interfering with functioning or recovery.
 Care management and groups will be led by a master’s-prepared clinician who is credentialed through our contracted payers.
 This program is based on the Patient Placement Criteria for the treatment of substance disorders by the American Society of Addiction Medicine.

-To assist clients in their recovery journey, Fairbanks offers outpatient medical management through Fairbanks Addiction Medicine Outpatient Services.
-Fairbanks clients who require ongoing medications such as naltrexone (Vivitrol) or Buprenorphine (Suboxone) can be assessed for a prescription through the Fairbanks Medical Office.
+To assist clients in their recovery journey, Fairbanks offers medication assisted treatment.
+Patients who require ongoing medications such as naltrexone (Vivitrol) or Buprenorphine (Suboxone) can be assessed for a prescription through the Fairbanks Medical Office.

-Fairbanks follows Best Practices for Addiction Medicine.
+Fairbanks follows best practices for addiction medicine.
 Research shows that medication is most effective when combined with counseling.
 For this reason, patients must be enrolled in some form of addiction counseling, though it doesn’t have to be at Fairbanks, to use our MAT program.
 Medicare and most forms of commercial insurance are accepted.
-Appointments can be scheduled by calling the Fairbanks Access Center at 317–572-9396.
+Appointments may be scheduled by calling the Fairbanks Access Center at 317–572-9396.

 Origins: Women’s Trauma Program